Siddhivinayak Mahaganapati Temple: History

 The Siddhivinayaka Mahaganapati temple built by Shakuntala with the stated legendary background was submerged under a tank.
 During the rule of the Peshwa Madhavrao I, to resolve the drought situation in the town, the tank was de-silted to provide drinking water to the town.
 It was during the de-silting operations that the temple was found buried.
-The image of god Ganesha was found by Peshwa sardar Ramchandra Mehendale buried in the silt.
+The image of god Ganesha was found by Peshwa sardar Ramchandra Mehendale, buried in the silt.
 Soon thereafter, the renovation of the temple was undertaken and a stone temple was built.
 Peshwa Madhavrao I consecrated the ancient Ganesha image in this new temple, after the conquest of Vasai fort.
 Initially, the temple was very small with a wooden sabha mandap (audience hall), which was in a run-down condition.
 Since the Peshwa temple had also degenerated over time, in 1965–66, renovation work was initiated again and a new temple was constructed at the same location at cost of ₹200000.

 Architecture and recent renovations

-The current temple is built on 3–5 acre land donated by the Peshwas, which was further supplemented by 12 acre of additional land donated by Joshis, the hereditary priests of the temple.
+The current temple is built on 3–5 acre land donated by the Peshwas, which was further supplemented by 12 acre of additional land donated by the Joshis, the hereditary priests of the temple.
 The existing audience hall, after renovation, measures 90 ftx45 ft and has been provided with galleries that overlook the main hall.
 The raised platform on which temple has been built with stone is 3.5 ft in height.
 The temple hall has marble flooring.
 Recently, the eyes and the navel of the image have been decorated with ruby stones.
 On the right of the main entrance door is a shrine containing a Shiva-linga.
 In front of the temple, there is also an impressive lamp tower.
 The temple Shikhara (pinnacle) is decorated with sculptures of the Ashtavinayaka, central images from eight revered Ganesha temples near Pune, Maharashtra.
 In the main sanctum, on the right corner padukas (foot wear) of Shri Vengaonkar Joshi, a Ganesha devotee is also seen.

-In May 2009, the temple trust and the Kalyan Dombivali Municipal Corporation (KDMC) have completed renovation of the temple – initiated 5 years ago.
+In May 2009, the temple trust and the Kalyan Dombivali Municipal Corporation (KDMC) had have completed renovation of the temple – initiated 5 years ago.
 At a cost of ₹15 million, the renovation work provides regulated entry arrangements and basic facilities to cater to a very large number of devotees who visit the temple.
 The lake, Titwala Talav next to the temple, has also been de-silted recently and facilities created for boating.